 Q: How do I look up Honors College (UH) courses and Departmental Honors courses?

 A: You will look up courses by going to the Student Tab in myBama.
-How to Look Up Courses
+Please visit the Registrar’s website for valuable information on how to look up and register for classes, as well as how to use Schedule Builder.

 Q: What are some advantages to taking Honors Foundation (UH) courses?